RSCJacksonLab/landscapy/docs/cookbook/foundations/fitness-layers.md

 Replicate-valued numeric layers scalarize to the row mean by default.
 Categorical layers scalarize by declared category order, while probabilistic categorical layers use the most probable category.
-Those integer codes are computational representations, not continuous measurements; provide an explicit scientifically justified rank map if ordinal meaning is intended.

 ## Mapping policy